 All three quizzes (about 20 minutes each) and the final examination are expected to be administered in person only.
-Note: Should circumstances change, students and faculty must be flexible and understand that quizzes and exams may be moved to an online format in order to protect the health and safety of students, staff, and faculty.
-If online exams or quizzes are implemented, students will be required to utilize Respondus LockDown Browser and at the discretion of the instructor(s), Respondus Monitor.
+Should circumstances change, quizzes and exams may be moved to an online format in order to protect the health and safety of students, staff, and faculty.
+Should that happen, students will be required to utilize Respondus LockDown Browser and at the discretion of the instructor(s), Respondus Monitor.
 Under those circumstances, students must download the LockDown Browser app.
 Information and links to instructions and the app itself are found at: https://ist.njit.edu/respondus.
 READ THE INSTRUCTIONS at least a full week before any online examination or quiz.
 Make sure the LockDown Browser is up to date.
-When you do take a quiz, make sure each page fully loads before clicking on "Take Quiz" as some questions may contain images that could load more slowly for offsite students depending on the speed of the Internet connections.
+When you do take a quiz, make sure each page fully loads before clicking on "Take Quiz" as some questions will contain make sure each page fully loads before clicking on "Take Quiz" as some questions will contain images that may load more slowly for offsite students depending on the speed of the Internet connections.